Note: Reservations are now required before your visit - book at parkvisit.ca.

 If you like to exercise in fresh air, hike to the sugar bush or take the mountain bike for a spin on the trails.
 Mountsberg is bursting with animal life from the farm animals in the barn, to a bustling colony of tree-swallows, to the frogs peeping in the reservoir.

 Last but not least is the famous Raptor Centre: the home of our many feathered friends like Octavius the Great Horned Owl and Pip the American Kestrel.
-Daily public educational programs and events, like Bird of Prey shows, means there is always something to participate in and learn.
+Daily public educational programs and events means there is always something to participate in and learn.
 Teachers, visit our Education pages for more on our curriculum based environmental programming.
-Before you leave, did you visit the gift shop here at Mountsberg?
+Before you leave, did you visit the gift shop here at Mountsberg (weather dependant)?
 Come in and survey the goodies on sale like maple fudge, maple tea, and a fantastic selection of children’s books.

 Spring/Summer at Mountsberg

 Mountsberg is the family friendly epicentre of Halton Parks.
-Hike out to the Sugar bush with the kids to Maple Town.
+Hike out to the Sugar Bush with the kids to Maple Town (March).
 Maple Town is fun and educational!
 Learn how sap is tapped from the maple trees, and boiled into syrup.
 Sample ooey gooey maple syrup on thick pancakes, or try homemade maple candy in the Sugar Shack.
 Wagon rides on the Sugar Bush trail occur all day.
 Once you’ve whet your sweet tooth, stop by the barn to see what new baby animals have arrived, and run off some energy in the play barn.

 Want to experience a real nose-to-beak experience?
 Visit the Mountsberg Raptor Centre, and walk along the Wildlife Walkway for a visit with our resident raptors, like Pip the American Kestrel, or Chomper the Great Horned Owl.